Definitions and Terms

 Extra Provincial Licence (EPL)

-Ontario form filing to bring a foreign corporation (outside of Canada) into the Province of Ontario.
+Ontario form filing to bring a foreign corporation into the Province of Ontario.

-Initial notice is a filing required by the Province of Ontario, which is due within 60 days after filing a new Ontario Incorporation.
-This provides officer positions held for the corporation.
+Ontario filing due within 60 days after incorporation.
+Confirms incorporations and provides officer positions held for the corporation.

-The Ontario filing due within 15 days of a change to a corporation, including director change, address change and/or corporate address change.
+Ontario filing due within 15 days of a change to a corporation including director change, address change, corporate address change.